magnitopic/RubberDuckyPresentation/README.md

 The script adds a line of text to the hosts file in `C:/Windows/System32/drivers/etc/hosts`, this file resolves domain names before asking your DNS server, and we added a line that made typing google.com or www.google.com resolve to a different IP, it was our own server running the NodeJS web server.
 Witch meant that when you went to the domain, you'd see the fake Google login form we made.

+Like the one deployed in [this page.](cyberseguridadbrais.herokuapp.com/) (Don't fill in form with real data)

 ## Hardware

 I am using the DigiSpark Rubber Ducky.